History of Morgan Freeman in Timeline

 In 2016, on day four of the Democratic National Convention, Morgan Freeman provided the voiceover for the video introduction of Democratic presidential candidate Hillary Clinton.

-August 2017: Screen Actors Guild Life Achievement Award
+August 2017: Named the 54th recipient of the Screen Actors Guild Life Achievement Award

 In August 2017, Morgan Freeman was named the 54th recipient of the Screen Actors Guild Life Achievement Award for career achievement and humanitarian accomplishment.

-On September 19, 2017, Morgan Freeman appeared in a video by the Committee to Investigate Russia group, declaring "we [United States] are at war" and accusing Russia of "launching cyber attacks and spreading false information".
+On September 19, 2017, Morgan Freeman appeared in a video by the Committee to Investigate Russia, declaring that the United States was "at war" and accusing Russia of "launching cyber attacks and spreading false information".

-2017: Appeared in Going in Style and Just Getting Started, Hosted The Story of God and The Story of Us
+2017: Releases of Going in Style and Just Getting Started, Hosting The Story of God and The Story of Us

-In 2017, Morgan Freeman appeared in the comedies "Going in Style" and "Just Getting Started".
-He also hosted National Geographic's "The Story of God with Morgan Freeman" and "The Story of Us with Morgan Freeman".
+In 2017, Morgan Freeman appeared in two comedies: "Going in Style", a remake of the 1979 film, and "Just Getting Started".
+He also hosted "The Story of God with Morgan Freeman" and "The Story of Us with Morgan Freeman".

 Loading Video...

-On May 24, 2018, CNN published an investigation in which eight women accused Morgan Freeman of harassment and inappropriate behavior.
-Freeman apologized, but his lawyer demanded CNN retract the story.
-The Screen Actors Guild did not take action against Freeman.
+On May 24, 2018, CNN published an investigation in which eight women accused Morgan Freeman of harassment and inappropriate behavior, which led to Freeman issuing an apology and later the Screen Actors Guild deciding not to take action against him.

 Loading Video...

-2019: Starred in The Poison Rose and Angel Has Fallen
+2019: Starring in The Poison Rose and Angel Has Fallen

 Loading Video...